-Partial hospitalization services and Intensive outpatient services

-Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
+What you must pay when Services that are covered for you you get these services Partial hospitalization services and Inpatient outpatient \$55 copay per day for Medicare-covered partial services hospitalization services.
+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service Prior authorization rules may or by a community mental health center, that is more intense apply. than the care received in your doctor's or therapist's office If you receive additional and is an alternative to inpatient hospitalization. services, cost sharing for Intensive outpatient service is a structured program of active those services may apply. behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial